Table of Contents

-- Intel Core i9-9900K: A fearsome new flagship for Intel’s Core processors.
+- Core i9-9900K: A fearsome new flagship for Intel’s Core processors.

-Variety of good processors are significant for the selection of video editing, Photos editing, gaming laptops, and other multitasking.
-For example, Cheap gaming machines required different types of processors; running heavy software need faster processors.
+A variety of good processors are significant for the selection of video editing, photo editing, gaming laptops, and other multitasking.
+For example, Cheap gaming machines required different types of processors; running heavy software needs faster processors.
 For videos and photo editing, some different criteria are required.
 So we can say different tasks need different processors.

 In other words, i5 or i7 for video editing?

-The very close two line answer, i7 is always better, i5 is generally sufficient for video editing and games but not necessarily better.
+The very close two-line answer, i7 is always better, i5 is generally sufficient for editing videos and games but not necessarily better.
 Definitely, the extra cores in i7 would benefit.
-In video editing, the thing that matters is “how many cores you have” as video editing requires more usage of CPU as compared to GPU.
+In video editing, the thing that matters is “how many cores you have” that requires more usage of CPU as compared to GPU.

-AMD processors only appeared for in budget systems with mediocre performance and battery life.
-Later new Ryzen Mobile platform released.
-Then it was tested and observed that AMD chip’s graphics performance was significantly better and its battery life was about the same.
+AMD processors only appeared in budget systems with mediocre performance and battery life.
+Later new Ryzen Mobile platform was released.
+Then it was tested and observed that the AMD chip’s graphics performance was significantly better and its battery life was about the same.

-What is a good processor for a laptop [ Core i3 vs Core i5 vs Core i7 ]
+What is the best processor for a laptop? i3 vs i5 vs i7

-In comparison, Core i3 is the slowest, i5 is in the middle and i7 is fastest and most preferable for students to run heavy software.
-Usually, the i5 model is more than adequate for regular, everyday use if you are not doing intensive graphics work, engineering/science or gaming.
+In comparison, Core i3 is the slowest, i5 is in the middle, and i7 is the fastest and most preferable for students to run heavy software.
+Usually, the i5 model is more than adequate for regular, everyday use if you are not doing intensive graphics work, engineering/science, or gaming.

 According to our tests, 8th Gen Core chips are faster than their predecessors on multi-threaded tasks.
 The performance delta between the latest, 8th Gen “Kaby Lake Refresh” chips and 7th Gen “Kaby Lake” predecessors feels like a two or three-year leap.